topochan/docker-logstash-es-aws/README.md

-# Docker Logstash with amazon ES pluginh
+# Docker Logstash with amazon ES plugin

 A simple container that runs a logstash with the aws amazon plugin